 Our assigned ba3 Funding Structure score is significantly above the caa3 initial score.
-The uplift reflects Berlin Hyp's strong covered bond franchise and its close integration into the German savings bank sector, which provides access to less confidence-sensitive sector funding, thus providing a stabilising factor for the bank's wholesale-driven refinancing profile.
-We deem the TLTRO induced increased market funding not to be sustained and to return to the pre-pandemic level again.
+The uplift reflects Berlin Hyp's strong covered bond franchise and its integration into the German savings bank sector, which provides access to less confidence-sensitive sector funding, thus stabilising the bank's wholesale-driven refinancing profile.
+We expect the TLTRO-induced increase in market funding will not be sustained and will return to the pre-pandemic level.

-As of year-end 2021, \leq 14.5 billion of Berlin Hyp's \leq 36.2 billion total assets were funded through mortgage covered bonds and the remainder through \leq 4.0 billion in junior senior unsecured and \leq 3.9 billion in senior unsecured debt, \leq 8.8 billion interbank loans and repos (including temporary recourse to the TLTRO), and \leq 0.2 billion in subordinated debt.
+As of year-end 2021, €14.5 billion of Berlin Hyp's €36.2 billion total assets were funded through mortgage covered bonds and the remainder through €4.0 billion in junior senior unsecured debt, €3.9 billion in senior unsecured debt, €8.8 billion in interbank loans and repos (including temporary recourse to TLTRO), and €0.2 billion in subordinated debt.
 Within covered bonds, the mix has almost completely shifted to mortgage covered bonds as Berlin Hyp retreated from the lower-margin public finance business.
-The secured funding base is complemented with unsecured bond issues, of which a significant share is placed with German savings banks, the indirect owners of Berlin Hyp.
-To diversify its investor base, Berlin Hyp has also become a prolific issuer of green bonds.
+The secured funding base is complemented by the issuance of unsecured bonds, of which a significant share is placed with German savings banks, the indirect owners of Berlin Hyp.
+To diversify its investor base, Berlin Hyp has become a prolific issuer of green bonds.
 The bank's MREL-eligible liabilities made up 23% of its balance sheet as of year-end 2021, up from 13.3% as of year-end 2020.

-Berlin Hyp's funding is mainly covered bonds based Composition of market funding sources
+Berlin Hyp's funding is mainly covered bonds based

+Composition of market funding sources

-Market funds ratio = market funds/tangible banking assets.
+^{}Market funds ratio = market funds/tangible banking assets.
 Sources: Company reports and Moody's Investors Service

-Significant asset encumbrance, but adequate regulatory liquidity metrics
+Significant asset encumbrance, but sufficient liquidity

-The assigned ba1 Liquid Resources score is four notches below the a3 initial score, reflecting the bank's liquidity of 26.4% of tangible assets.
+The assigned ba1 Liquid Resources score is four notches below the a3 initial score, reflecting the bank's liquidity of 26.4% of tangible assets as of year-end 2021.
 Encumbrance of liquid assets is offset by adequate regulatory liquidity metrics and additional access to liquidity through covered bonds.
-The increased liquidity compared with previous years is related to the ECB measures, including the TLTRO and will therefore be only temporary, reflecting as such no structural improvement of the liquid resources.
+The increased liquidity compared with the previous years is related to ECB measures, including TLTRO, and will therefore be temporary, reflecting no structural improvement of the liquid resources.

-Berlin Hyp's liquid banking assets, comprising cash and balances with central banks, interbank lending, and its investment portfolio amounted to €9.6 billion as of year-end 2021.
+Berlin Hyp's liquid banking assets, comprising cash and balances with central banks, interbank lending, and investment portfolio amounted to €9.6 billion as of year-end 2021.
 However, a significant amount of liquid assets was encumbered, representing cover pool assets and liquid assets pledged for repo funding with the German Bundesbank and other market participants.

-In our assigned score, we also reflect the bank's potential to issue covered bonds from its over-collateralised cover pool at short notice to generate liquidity in case of need.
-As of September 2021, and based on an outstanding issuance of ≤ 16.8 billion, the over-collateralisation of Berlin Hyp's mortgage cover pool was at 4.7% on an unstressed present value basis.
-Berlin Hyp, therefore, has leeway for using its existing cover pool to generate fresh liquidity through the issuance of covered bonds.
+We also take into account the bank's potential to issue covered bonds from its over-collateralised cover pool at short notice to generate liquidity in case of need.
+As of March 2022 and based on an outstanding issuance of €16.8 billion, the over-collateralisation of Berlin Hyp's mortgage cover pool was at 6.4% on an unstressed present value basis.
+Thus, Berlin Hyp has leeway to use its existing cover pool to generate fresh liquidity through the issuance of covered bonds.

-Further, we take into consideration the bank's adequate regulatory liquidity metrics, such as the LCR, for which Berlin Hyp has set itself a target ratio of at least 120% and which was 128% as of year-end 2021 (the minimum regulatory requirement is 100%), reflecting the impact of the TLTRO programmes, which we deem a temporary effect.
+We also take into consideration the bank's adequate regulatory liquidity metrics, such as the LCR, for which Berlin Hyp has set a target ratio of at least 120% and which was 128% as of year-end 2021 (the minimum regulatory requirement is 100%), reflecting the effects of the TLTRO programmes, which are likely to be temporary.

-Exhibit 10 Berlin Hyp's adequate amount of liquid resources
+Berlin Hyp's adequate liquid resources

-Liquid banking assets ratio = liquid assets/tangible banking assets.
+^{}Liquid banking assets ratio = liquid assets/tangible banking assets.
 Sources: Company reports and Moody's Investors Service

-Limited earnings diversification reflected in BCA positioning
+Limited earnings diversification reflected in BCA